 ODV-E66, (Ac46).
-ODV-E66 is a component of ODV envelopes (75).
-When the N-terminal 23 amino acids of ODV-E66 are fused to a reporter gene, it is targeted to the nucleus (76).
+ODV-E66 is a component of ODV envelopes [92].
+When the N-terminal 23 amino acids of ODV-E66 are fused to a reporter gene, it is targeted to the nucleus [93].
 Such a sequence would be necessary since the protein must localize to the nucleus for ODV morphogenesis.
-Evidence suggests that Ac46 encodes an enzyme.
+Evidence suggests that Ac46 encodes an enzyme, hyaluronan lyase, that is capable of digesting hyaluronan. polysaccharide that is a major component of the extracellular matrix [94].
+The extracellular matrix is a tissue component that provides structural support for cells.
+Homologs of this gene are found in all Group I NPV, GV and most Group II NPV genomes, but not in hymenopteran or dipteran viruses.
+When the homolog of ODV-E66 was inactivated in BmNPV (Bm37), the mutant, although viable, took more time to kill insect larvae [95].
+The homolog of Ac46 from Helicoverpa armigera NPV with PIF-2 and PIF-3 [96].